The Ward (film): Production

 The film marks a return for Carpenter after a ten-year hiatus of not making any films; his last was the 2001 film Ghosts of Mars.
 According to Carpenter, "I was burned out...I had fallen out of love with cinematic storytelling".
-Despite this, in the meantime he had done two episodes for the anthology TV show Masters of Horror.
+Despite this, in the meantime he had directed the Masters of Horror television episodes "Cigarette Burns" and "Pro-Life".
 Carpenter said that the series reminded him of why he fell in love with the craft in the first place.
 Carpenter said that the script "came along at the right time for me", and he was particularly fascinated by how the film took place within a single location.

 The film was shot on location in Spokane, Washington, and at the Eastern State Hospital in Medical Lake, Washington.
-The outside of the hospital is based on the real life, now demolished, McAuley hospital set in the adjacent town of Coos Bay, OR.
+The outside of the hospital is based on the real life, now demolished, McAuley hospital set in the adjacent town of Coos Bay, Oregon.
 The film was shot at a real operating mental hospital, and the crew was caged in to prevent patients from intervening.

+Music

+The Ward (Original Motion Picture Soundtrack) is the soundtrack album for the film.
+Mark Kilian composed the film's score.
+This is one of the few theatrical John Carpenter films not scored by the director, the others being The Thing (1982), Starman (1984), and Memoirs of an Invisible Man (1992).
+The soundtrack was released by Varèse Sarabande on August 16, 2011.